The Marvelous Land Of Oz

 long-lost Princess Ozma had been discovered in no less a personage than

-she moaned, "that after having ruled as Queen, and lived in a
+think," she moaned, "that after having ruled as Queen, and

 palace